Updated: May 25, 2018

 How many students apply?
 How many students are accepted?

-We receive 700-900 applications to First Year.
+We receive 700-900 applications.
 Approximately 106 students are admitted to First Year.

 What credit hours are used to calculate a GPA?
 Best two?
 Most recent two?
 What about courses completed outside of a degree?